-In training you focus on learning one or more techniques used in Cognitive Neuroscience and performing extensive empirical research in your chosen program of study.
-Our Cognitive Neuroscience faculty have strong associations with the Imaging Research Facility, which is located in the Psychology building, and features 3T fMRI, 256-channel EEG, TMS, and MR-compatible EEG.
+Training focuses on learning one or more techniques used in Cognitive Neuroscience and performing extensive empirical research in your chosen program of study.
+Our Cognitive Neuroscience faculty have strong associations with the Imaging Research Facility, which is located in the Psychology building, and features 3T fMRI, and dual 64-channel EEG systems.

-Our faculty share affiliations with other areas in PBS and other programs on campus, such as the Cognitive Science Program, the School of Optometry, the Department of Speech and Hearing Sciences, and the Program in Neuroscience.
+Our faculty share affiliations with other areas in PBS and other programs on campus, including the Cognitive Science Program, the Program in Neuroscience the School of Optometry, the Department of Speech and Hearing Sciences, School of Informatics, Computing, and Engineering, and the Network Science Institute.
 Our students are encouraged to seek multidisciplinary opportunities in both their research and coursework.